 (WAUPACA, WI) Jan.
-28, 2017 — Waupaca Foundry Inc., a Hitachi Metals Group company, announces its Waupaca-based gray iron foundry is the first United States metalcaster to receive the accredited ISO 50001 Energy Management System certification.
+28, 2017 — Waupaca Foundry Inc., announces its Waupaca-based gray iron foundry is the first United States metalcaster to receive the accredited ISO 50001 Energy Management System certification.
 The certification was a result of energy conservation initiatives at Waupaca Foundry's plant located at 406 N. Division St., Waupaca, one of three gray iron foundries the company operates in Waupaca, Wisconsin.
 As a result of this and other energy conservation initiatives, the firm also received a $100,000 incentive from Wisconsin's Focus on Energy program.

 The accredited ISO 50001 Energy Management System certification is an international standard confirming the gray and ductile iron casting supplier has created a system of continual improvement in energy use, efficiency and consumption.
 To gain this certification, teams created and implemented a pilot program in energy management, then reviewed and checked data to ensure consistent results.
 After twelve months of preparation and completing a verification audit by an independent registrar, the certification was granted.

 Mike Hoecker, Waupaca Foundry's energy manager, said ISO 50001 certification is a milestone in the company's sustainability program.
 "With the energy management structure developed, as well as lessons learned during the process, obtaining certification at our other facilities will be much easier and efficient, thereby accelerating our sustainability progress and competitiveness."
 In addition to foundries, the company owns and operates machining and assembly operations in Effingham, Ill. and Wellsboro, Penn.